PRINCIPAL INVESTIGATOR

 Catherine Boone is Professor of Comparative Politics at the London School of Economics and Political Science.
-She is a political scientist interested in patterns conducted research on industrial, commercial, and land tenure policies in West Africa, where her work has been funded by the SSRC, Fulbright, the World Bank, and the Harvard Academy for International and Area Studies, and the ACLS, and the Long Chair in Democratic Studies at the University of Texas at Austin.
+She is a political scientist interested in patterns conducted research on industrial, commercial, and land tenure policies in West Africa, where her work has been funded by the SSRC, Fulbright, the World Bank, and the Harvard Academy for International and Area Studies, and the ACLS, the Economic and Social Research Council of the UK, LSE's STICERD, and the LSE's International Inequalities Institute.
+She is a Fellow of the American Academy of Arts and Sciences and the British Academy.

 ![]() Leigh Gardner is Associate Professor of Economic History at the London School of Economics and a Research Associate in African Economic History at Stellenbosch University.
 Her work focuses on the economic and financial history of sub-Saharan Africa during the nineteenth and twentieth centuries, in particular public finance at national and local levels.